johnschoeman/sprinkles-of-functional-programming/deck.md

 <br/>

 ### We should choose
-our progamming style based off the task at hand.
+our progamming style based off the task at hand

-Doing so will lead to a better product.
+^ Doing so will lead to a better product.

 ^  Some automation tasks lend themselves to an object oriented solution, some to a functional solution.